Article Updated on: 21st March, 2025

 Try out Swiftlane’s AI leasing bot RentGPT for free.

 You can manage everything remotely, see who’s at the door no matter where you are, let them in from your phone, and even generate temporary PINs for delivery men or regular visitors.
 Property owners and managers can also easily monitor multiple properties from a single interface, which makes this system ideal for those with large portfolios.
-Because it integrates with video surveillance systems (CCTV) and stores photos each time a visitor attempts to gain access, you’ll have a record of every interaction at your entrances.
+Because it integrates with video surveillance systems (CCTV) and stores photos of each access event, you’ll have a record of every interaction at your entrances.

 All you need to run Swiftlane is a basic POE connection (ethernet cable).
 Unlike traditional call boxes, you don’t need to wire the system into each unit.
-You can also connect Swiftlane to a cellular backup system, so it won’t go down even if your WiFi is spotty.
+You can also connect Swiftlane to a cellular backup system so it won’t go down even if your WiFi is spotty or opt for full cellular connectivity.
 It is ideal for owners of luxury apartments, condos, and office buildings who want a high-tech, future-proof solution.

 Ratings : ★★★★★ (5/5)